anyuzx/HIPPS-DIMES/README.md

 This script will generate several files:

 - A text file for the final simulated mean distance map
+- A text file for the final simulated contact map
 - A text file for the connectivity matrix
 - A `.xyz` formatted file for the ensemble of genome structures generated (can be turned off)
 - A csv formatted file for cost versus iteration data (can be turned off)